- Sports Hero I-League 2019-20: Table-toppers Mohun Bagan look to overturn first-leg result against Churchill

-Durga pooja is celebrated across six days, with each day holding certain meaning.
+Durga Puja is celebrated across six days, with each day holding a certain significance.
 The first day is when Maa Durga is said to ascend on the earth with her four children Lakshmi, Saraswati, Kartikeya and Ganesha.
 Colourful idols of the gods are worshipped with great grandeur.
 On the last day, the idol is immersed signifying Durga's return to her husband.

 Maa Durga is a powerful Goddess who fights evil.
 We might have seen a lot of pictures of Goddess Durga and her many avatars.
 The most popular pictures depict her with ten hands, each carrying a weapon.

-Here is a lowdown as to which are the ten weapons carried by Maa Durga and what do they signify.
+Here are the details as to which are the ten weapons carried by Maa Durga and what they signify.

-The trishul holds a lot of significance in Hinduism.
-Gifted to Maa Durga by Lord Shiva, it signifies three qualities - Sattva (inactivity), Rajas (activity), Tamas (Non-activity).
-Maa Durga uses this to slay the demons.
+The trishul (trident) holds a lot of significance in Hinduism.
+Gifted to Maa Durga by Lord Shiva, it signifies three qualities - Sattva (inactivity), Rajas (activity), Tamas (non-activity).
+Goddess Durga has the power to control all the three qualities in the devotees.
+She uses the trident to slay the demons.

 The bow and arrow signifies two kinds of energies - potential and kinetic.
-Maa Durga holds both these things in one hand, which signifies that she is in control of all the energies of the world.
+Maa Durga holds both these things in one hand, which signifies that she is controlling all the energies of the world.
 It was gifted to her by the Lords Vayu and Surya.

-This is the symbol of the sacred sound ‘OM', which is the sound of the universe.
-It was gifted to her by Lord Varuna.
+This is the symbol of the sacred sound ‘Om'.
+It is said that it was the sound produced when the universe was first created.
+It has the power to destroy all the negative energies in the surroundings.
+The conch was gifted to Goddess Durga by Lord Varuna.

-It teaches us to stay completely focused on destroying our enemies - just as a thunderbolt.
-Maa Durga tells us to attack any challenge without losing confidence.
+It teaches us to stay completely focused while destroying our enemies - just like a thunderbolt.
+Maa Durga tells us to face any challenge without losing confidence.
 It was gifted to her by Lord Indra.

 The beautiful discus which spins around Maa Durga's index finger signifies that the entire world is at her command.
-She mercilessly uses this to destroy evil and let good prevail all over the world.
-It was gifted by Lord Vishnu to her.
+It symbolises the time.
+She mercilessly uses this to destroy evil and lets good prevail all over the world.
+It was gifted to her by Lord Vishnu.

 Maa Durga is also seen carrying a sword in her hand, which signifies the quest of knowledge that cuts through darkness and shines.
 Lord Kala gifted her this weapon.

-Maa Durga received an axe and metal armour from Lord Vishvakarma.
-It signifies no fear of consequences when fighting from Evil.
+Maa Durga received an axe and an armour from Lord Vishvakarma.
+It signifies no fear of consequences when fighting the evil.